hugolopesgoncalves/ObsidianBlog/notions cours tryhackme/cours réseau/LAN/LAN INTRODUCTION.md

 the adress to identify a device within a network : the host adress

 the name to identify the device responsible to send datas to another network : gateway

+ARP: ARP allows a device to associate its MAC address with an IP address on the network.
+Each device on a network will keep a log of the MAC addresses associated with other devices in  a ledger

+comment